- Tortoises are primarily herbivorous, meaning they eat plant matter rather than other animals.

 How Much Do Tortoises Eat?

-Despite the size of the largest tortoises that can exceed 3 feet in length and weigh hundreds of pounds, most species of tortoise are quite small, maxing out at a length of 8-12 inches and weighing fewer than 10 pounds.
+Despite the size of the largest tortoises which can exceed 3 feet in length and weigh hundreds of pounds, most species of tortoise are quite small, maxing out at a length of 8-12 inches and weighing fewer than 10 pounds.

 When they are in the wild, tortoises forage for food throughout the day, so it can be difficult to track how much they eat.
 As pets, it is a bit easier to get an idea of how much they eat.
 Pet tortoises eat 5 days a week, with two “starve” days built into their diet to help their digestive system catch up to the amount of food they consume.